 Being an extrovert staying at home was and is hard.
 Beyond the difficult tasks of keeping yourself AND an additional human being alive, there is NO ONE around.
 Feeling alienated and without a rudder I got some post baby blues.
 Trust me, unless you’re lucky enough to have sahm friends you’re pretty much on your own.
 Everyone goes back to work, the visits slow down, and then it’s just you and the tiny stranger.
 This was the hardest part for me, I didn’t have “people”.
 A lot of the mom groups on Facebook were vicious full of judgement and drama.
 I am not about that life.

 I’ve realized that finding your people is important, SO IMPORTANT.
-I joined some classes with Dominic, found a mommy and me workout class, and found some of my mom people.
+I joined some classes with Dominic, started my own mom group, and thankfully found some of my mom people.
 Stay at home sadness dissipating.

 That’s all for now.